bastvdn/007ArchiLog/README.md

 ### Building the project

-Open the project with Intellij or any counterpart
+Open the project with Intellij or any counterpart and run [Main](https://github.com/bastvdn/007ArchiLog/blob/master/src/game/Main.java)

 ```
 run Main.java
 ```

+It will launch the gameplay loop located in [Game](https://github.com/bastvdn/007ArchiLog/blob/master/src/game/Game.java) The game will be displayed on your console by [UI](https://github.com/bastvdn/007ArchiLog/blob/master/src/game/UI.java)

 ## Unit test